Amebis/GEANTLink/README.md

 - Microsoft Windows Vista or later
 - Microsoft Visual Studio 2010 SP1
 - _msgfmt.exe_ from [gettext](https://www.gnu.org/software/gettext/);
   Hint: [Poedit](https://poedit.net/) contains up-to-date binary Win32 compiled gettext-utilities.
-Install it and add `GettextTools\bin` folder to path.
+Install it and add `GettextTools\bin` folder to the system path.
 - _sed.exe_ and _grep.exe_
 - _MsiDb.Exe_ and other command line utilities for MSI packaging distributed as a part of Microsoft Windows SDK (installed with Visual Studio).
-Add SDK's `Bin` folder to path.
+Add SDK's `Bin` folder to the system path.

 ### wxWidgets
 GÉANTLink is using wxWidgets v3.0.2 static libraries.
 Unfortunately, only dynamic libraries (DLL) variant is available as a binary download.
 Therefore static libraries needs to be compiled from [source](https://github.com/wxWidgets/wxWidgets).